 (d) Earnings per Share

-In 1997, the Company implemented Statement of Financial Accounting Standards No. 128, "Earnings per Share" ("SFAS 128").
-Under SFAS 128, basic EPS is calculated by dividing income available to common shareholders by the weighted-average number of common shares outstanding during the period.
+Basic EPS is calculated by dividing income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted EPS gives effect to all potential dilutive common shares that were outstanding during the period.
-The earnings per share for the Company under SFAS 128 were the same as under the prior accounting standard for the years presented in the financial statements.